JCOMAIA/gate-repl/RAG_GATE.md

 This only applies where the requirement is an **enumerable set** (a list of invoice IDs, a set of months, N named entities).
 That is the regime this report measures; it is not a claim about open-ended QA.
+See §6 for the checklist that decides fit.

 ---